adamhb123/OpenGuessr/README.md

 # OpenGuessr

-OpenGuessr is a GeoGuessr-like game that enables users to upload, edit, create, and play with their own 3D images.
+OpenGuessr is a GeoGuessr-like game that enables users to upload, edit, create, and play with their own 3D panoramas.
 To achieve this, it uses Photosphere Viewer for viewing images in 3D, as well as for creating markers.
 ## Example
 Here is an example of the editor in use: